Rum and coke jello shot

 Agar-Agar, Gellan gum, Carrageenan

-Agar-Agar is a flavorless gelling agent derived from cooked and pressed seaweed and is available flaked, powdered, or in bars.
+Agar-Agar is a flavourless gelling agent derived from cooked and pressed seaweed and is available flaked, powdered, or in bars.

-– The agar gels are not clear, and they are probably best used with liqueurs such as Baileys or Kahlua.
+– The agar gels are unclear and probably best used with liqueurs such as Baileys or Kahlua.

 I used Agar to make an edible Sex on the Beach cocktail.